Unleash/unleash/website/docs/reference/integrations/jira-cloud-plugin-usage.md

 title: Jira Cloud Integration - Usage
 ---

-> The Jira Cloud Plugin is part of Unleash Enterprise.

-With the Unleash Jira Cloud Plugin you can create new feature toggles in Unleash from a Jira issue as well as link existing toggles to Jira issues.
+With the Unleash Jira Cloud Plugin you can create, view and manage Unleash feature toggles directly from a Jira issue.

 The plugin also shows you current status of connected toggles.